wendall-robinson/flowmaster/README.md

 ## Installation

-To install `tracex`, use the following `go get` command:
+To install `traceflow`, use the following `go get` command:

 ```bash
 go get -u github.com/wendall-robinson/traceflow
 ```

 ## Usage
-Below are some examples demonstrating how to use tracex:
+Below are some examples demonstrating how to use traceflow:

 ### Creating a New Trace
 Start by creating a new trace with a specific service name: